 We hope the guidelines can serve as a quality mark for cyber security training made in Denmark, and we encourage providers of cyber security training to refer to the guidelines if they have been used.

 In our context, we are mainly covering cyber security training for IT professionals, including software and security professionals.
-We do not aim to cover e.g. standard awareness training for non-IT employees, but of course everyone is welcome to gain inspiration.
+We do not aim to cover e.g. standard awareness training for non-IT employees, but focus on trainings that provides the participants with skills and/or competences in addition to naturally raining awareness.
+Of course everyone is welcome to gain inspiration from the document.

 The guidelines and best practices are organized as a number of principles.